gjwgit/rattleng/README.md

 But now, it is time for a refresh.

-RattleNG remains sympathetic to the original Rattle user interface and functionality, as presented in the Rattle book (https://bit.ly/rattle_data_mining).
+RattleNG, available from https://github.com/gjwgit/rattleng, remains sympathetic to the original Rattle user interface and functionality, as presented in the Rattle book (https://bit.ly/rattle_data_mining).
 However, it brings to the community a modern user interface refresh implemented in **Flutter**.
 The underlying **R** foundations remain firmly in